Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 When Commission Is Paid

-Commission is paid at closing, deducted directly from your sale proceeds.
+In Illinois, commission is paid at closing, deducted directly from your sale proceeds.
 You don’t write a check—the title company subtracts the commission from the funds before disbursing your net proceeds.
-This makes the cost feel less tangible than writing a check, which is partly why commission rates have remained high for so long.
+This makes the cost feel less tangible than writing a check, which is partly why realtor fees in Illinois have remained high for so long.

 Who Pays the Commission

-The seller pays the total commission in most transactions.
+In most Illinois real estate transactions, the seller pays the total commission from the sale proceeds.
 From that total, the listing brokerage keeps a portion and offers a portion to the buyer’s agent as incentive to bring qualified buyers.
 This split arrangement has been standard practice for decades, though the 2024 NAR settlement is changing how this works.

 The Commission Split